-The Customer Services Officer will write to you with a response to your complaint within 10 working days of you letting us know that you wished to make a formal complaint.
-In this response, the Customer Services Officer will set out the findings of the investigation, suggesting what, if any, actions are required by us to remedy the situation.
-If there is any reason why they cannot respond within this timescale, the Customer Services Officer will tell you this in advance explaining why and setting a new timescale.
+We will write to you with a response to your complaint within 10 working days.
+In this response, the Customer Services Officer will set out the findings of their investigation and will suggest what they propose in order to resolve your concerns.
+If there is any reason why they cannot respond within this timescale, they will let you know and explain why and set a new timescale.

 If we cannot resolve your complaint then you can ask the Legal Ombudsman to investigate your complaint if it is about poor service.
-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
-You must refer your complaint to the Legal Ombudsman within 6 months of our final response to your complaint.
+The Legal Ombudsman is an independent complaints body established under the Legal Services Act.
+They can investigate complaints up to one year from the date of the problem happening or from one year of when you should have realised there was a problem.
+You must refer your complaint within 6 months of the date of our final response to your complaint.

 We will retain details of your complaint and its outcome.
 This information will be used for internal training and analysis.